Sign Up

 • Instruct patients to cover their mouth and nose with a tissue when coughing or sneezing.

-• Wear a personal respirator when visiting the home of an infectious patient with TB or when transporting an infectious patient with TB in a vehicle.
+• Wear an N-95 when doing a home visit or when transporting a patient in a vehicle.

-• When it is necessary to collect a sputum specimen in the home, collect the specimen in a well-ventilated area, away from other household members; if possible, the specimen should be collected outdoors.
+• If you need to collect a sputum specimen at the patient’s home, do the collection in a well-ventilated area, away from other household members; if possible, the specimen should be collected outdoors.

-The tuberculin skin test is useful, but the results are not reliable.
-The current recommendations from the CDC for screening healthcare personnel for TB.5
+The current recommendations from the CDC for screening healthcare personnel for TB are as follows (Sosa et al., 2019).

 • A risk assessment and an evaluation for symptoms should be done before hiring.